BarathVikraman-Sol-CBE/Python-Assignment/assignment-1/task-3/README.md

 # Virtualenv in Python

-Virtual environment are essential because they keep the packages local to our project instead of installing system-wide which will cause trouble when running other project with same packages but different versions.
+Virtual environments are essential because they keep the packages local to our project instead of installing system-wide which will cause trouble when running other project with same packages but different versions.

 This is accomplished by creating a new folder for our site packages to store and use that package when we run our project and also a local python.exe file to run the python source code.